iranzo/iranzo.github.io/content/redkendoc/redken-en.md

   - `maxage`: chats older than this will be removed
   - `silent`: makes stampy not to output messages to that chat
   - `welcome`: outputs the text when a new user joins the chat, replacing "\$username" by user name
+  - `usernamereminder`: Set this `False` to stop reminding new users to get a username to get the most out of karma commands.

 ## Extra commands